mudittiwari255/AV-AMEX19/README.md

 4 Different datasets along with a bunch of different varieties of models gave me enough idea about the modeling process.
 I used plane K Fold, also I tried with Group K Fold, but OOT results with K Fold were better .
 Boosting was working fine, while bagging (RF) was not giving as par results.
 I decided to go with 3 different boosting techniques.
 CatBoost, LightGBM and XGBoost.
 I performed repeated experiments on these three models and available 4 datasets, and chose 6  models after manual parameter tuning and feature selection.
 The overall schematic flow diagram is given in the figure below.
 Among the final 6 models, all but one XGBoost model was used for 2 types of stacking one with simple Logistic Regression and one with ANN** (Manually Tuned).

 ![Approach](aproach_modeling.png)

+Then a simple weighted average of two stacked prediction and one XGB prediction on the basis of CV and LB score was done to get a LB score of ~94.48.